HFooladi/HFooladi.github.io/_posts/2019-04-01-Causal_Inference_and_learning.md

 ---

 I have started to learn more about the topic of causal inference and causal learning.
-Therefore, I have decided to put together here every resource I am using during my journey towards understanding this topic.
-My interests in this topic span around philosophical notion and argument about causality to the recent trends and attempt in the machine learning community for reconciling causal graph with deep learning.
+Therefore, I have decided to put together here every resource
+I am using during my journey towards understanding this topic.
+My interest in this topic originated from the philosophical debate about causality, and recently, I have become interested in the current trends and attempt in the machine learning community for reconciling causal graphs with deep learning.

 ### [The Book of Why: The New Science of Cause and Effect](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X)